6a74/WealthOptimizer/README.md

 ![Figure 4](https://github.com/6a74/finance/blob/master/figures/figure_04.png?raw=true)

-Next, let's say the person above has a coworker that is the same age and has the same income, _but_ but spend twice as much (from $30k to $60k).
+Next, let's say the person above has a coworker that is the same age and has the same income, _but_ spends twice as much (from $30k to $60k).
 What would change?
 Well, not much honestly.
 Their tax-advantaged savings should be on par, just their taxable savings would be different.

 ![Figure 5](https://github.com/6a74/finance/blob/master/figures/figure_05.png?raw=true)